Carbon reduction plan

 Declaration

-This Carbon Reduction Plan has been completed in accordance with PPN 06/21, and associated guidance and reporting standard for Carbon Reduction Plans.
+This Carbon Reduction Plan has been completed in accordance with PPN 06/21 and associated guidance and reporting standard for Carbon Reduction Plans.

-Emissions have been reported and recorded, in accordance with the published reporting standard for Carbon Reduction Plans and the GHG Reporting Protocol corporate standard.
-It uses the appropriate Government emission conversion factors for GHG company reporting.
+Emissions have been reported and recorded in accordance with the published reporting standard for Carbon Reduction Plans and the GHG Reporting Protocol corporate standard and uses the appropriate Government emission conversion factors for greenhouse gas company reporting.

 Scope 1 and Scope 2 emissions have been reported in accordance with SECR requirements, and the required subset of Scope 3 emissions have been reported in accordance with the published reporting standard for Carbon Reduction Plans and the Corporate Value Chain (Scope 3) Standard.

-This Carbon Reduction Plan has been reviewed and signed off by the board of directors (or equivalent management body).
+This Carbon Reduction Plan has been reviewed and signed off by the Executive Board.

 Back to top